-The Hurley Geriatric Fellowship Program is the only such program in the Flint area , and is fully supported by Hurley Medical Center and the MSU College of Human Medicine (MSU-CHM).
+The Hurley Geriatric Fellowship Program is the only such program in the Flint area and is fully supported by Hurley Medical Center and the MSU-CHM.
 Our faculty is extraordinarily stable — virtually all of our physicians have held long-term positions at Hurley and within the MSU-CHM.

-With a well-established Senior Services program, geriatric outpatient clinic and geriatric inpatient service, Hurley has a patient base of over 1,000 seniors who present fellows with a wide array of medical problems.
+With a well-established Senior Services program, geriatric outpatient clinic and geriatric inpatient service, Hurley has a patient base of more than 1,000 older adults who present fellows with a wide array of medical problems.
 The fellow has the ability to provide both primary care and consultation for patients in acute ambulatory and long-term settings in order to understand the interactions of natural aging and disease, as well as to learn techniques of assessment, therapy and management.
+Hurley Medical Center boasts an Acute Care for the Elderly (ACE) unit, as well as a NICHE team and a geriatric fracture center, so the fellow can see first-hand how top-notch health care models work for older adults and their health care teams.
 Additionally, the fellow has the ability to care for persons who are generally healthy and require primarily preventive health care measures.
 The Geriatric Fellowship Program also provides fellows with opportunities to conduct research and clinical trials with the elderly.